VRLabs/15-Bits-Position-Rotation-Networking/README.md

 ## How it works

-Proximity receivers find on each axis what constraint adjustments need to be made to reach a target position, and physbone angle parameters are used to reach a target rotation.
-Data is sent over the network in steps.
+Proximity receivers find what constraint adjustments need to be made to reach a target position, and physbone angle parameters are used to reach a target rotation.
+Data is sent over the network in 18 steps.

 - 1 Material (For anti-culling)
 - 19 Objects